Wednesday, 4 September 2024

 Four hours later we drew up in the deserted car park overlooking Marazion Beach.
 I was aware of the close proximity of the sea but it was pitch dark so it remained invisible but very audible.
 We settled to go to sleep until dawn.Sleeping in a car is not my forte, especially after my last experience attempting it at Lower Largo on a madcap twitch from the Isle of Arran to see a Stejneger's Scoter and a Grey headed Lapwing see here

 I lay on the back seat of the car half awake in the darkness, a million thoughts coursing through my head while the other two slept soundly.Why can't I do that?
-Never mind the dawn eventually rose and we went in search of refreshment at an Asda garage and then seeking, well what else in Cornwall but pasties.
+Never mind, the dawn eventually rose and we went in search of refreshment at an Asda garage and then seeking, well what else in Cornwall but pasties.
 Rich or Andy knew of a pasty place which might be open and although ridiculously early in the morning they let us in and told us to come back in forty minutes as the first pasties of the day were only now being cooked.

 To while away the time we went back to Marazion Beach, dominated by a deserted looking St Michael's Mount, a single light shining from the impressive building.
-All very romantic but our interest lay in a Semi palmated Sandpiper that had been reported from here the previous day.We scanned the deserted beach, the wet sand from a receding tide shining in the weak sunlight and populated by a few hyperactive Sanderling but there was no sign of the Semi P.
+All very romantic but our interest lay in a Semi palmated Sandpiper that had been reported from here the previous day.We scanned the deserted beach, the sand wet from a receding tide shining in the weak sunlight and populated by a few hyperactive Sanderling but there was no sign of the Semi P.

 We returned for our pasties and very nice they were too.Well, when in Cornwall what else does one eat?This was to be the first of many.